our field trips.

 Only $8.00 each per program for all school children and chaperones.

 A fee is required for all persons participating in the program.

 There is a minimum of 15 participants or $120 per program.

 Once the minimum is met there is no charge for one teacher per class and bus drivers.

 Our field trips are very popular and we do book well in advance especially for the special seasonal programs.

 Last minute cancellations due to weather are not necessary.

 Programs will be moved indoors in the event of inclement weather conditions.

-Once your request form is received we will send a reply email to you in regards to the availability of your program choice on your requested date and an invoice for the $90 non-refundable deposit.
+Once your request form is received we will send you an email to you in regards to the availability of your program choice on your requested date and an invoice for the $120 non-refundable deposit.
 If you have not heard from us within 48 hours of sending in your request please let us know.